gigili/Dungeons-and-dragons/README.md

 Dungeons-and-dragons
 ====================

-Dungeons and dragons - text based game python game
+Is a text based game built in python by me.
+It was just a simple test of my new skills.